 The Falklands has an abundance of wildlife and one of the few remaining locations on earth where nature is in charge.
-It has been liken to the Galapagos by some visitors.
+It has been likened to the Galapagos by some visitors.
 You will have the opportunity to sit amongst the wildlife and observe these creatures as they should be experienced, in the wild, in this unspoilt natural environment.
-If you sit quietly on a beach, in total isolation and the penguins will come up to investigate you!
+If you sit quietly on a beach, in total isolation the penguins will come up to investigate you!

 The Falklands truly are a unique place to view these beautiful creatures in their natural habitat.